Native American Facts For Kids was written for young people learning about the Illinis for school or home-schooling reports. We encourage students

 moccasins on their feet.

-Here are some photographs and links about Indian clothing in general.
+Here are some photographs and links about different types of Indian clothing.

 in it.
 Illini women usually wore their hair in long braids.
 Illini men often